raytotti/wishlist/README.md

 # Wishlist Microservice API

 This microservice is responsible for managing an e-commerce Wishlist.
 It is built using Java 17, Spring Boot, Gradle and MongoDB, and is designed to be deployed using Kubernetes.

 This project uses another microservices to query product information and check for existing customers.
-At [the address](https://github.com/raytotti/wishlist-support) you will find an example microservices that provides the end-points with the necessary information for the correct functioning of this project.
+[The Project Wishlist Support API](https://github.com/raytotti/wishlist-support) you will find an example microservices that provides the end-points with the necessary information for the correct functioning of this project.

 ## Requirements